-There are a number of wheelchair accessible transport options to the Brisbane South Bank, such as the City Cat ferry’s, trains, buses and of cause the option to drive in.
+There are a number of wheelchair accessible transport options to the Brisbane South Bank, such as the City Cat ferry’s, trains, buses and of course, the option to drive in.
 We find it’s easier to catch public transport into the South Bank as finding a disabled parking bay always difficult.
-Normally we catch a train into either South Bank station or South Brisbane station which are both accessible stations.
+Normally we catch a train into either South Bank station or South Brisbane station, which are both accessible stations.

 In my opinion I give the Brisbane South Bank a rating of 4.5 for wheelchair accessibility, and a 4.5 star rating for overall experience.

 * I was not financially compensated for this review.
 The review is based on my own opinion and personal experience.*